atomisthq/docs/docs/reference-docs/rug-kinds.md

 ### `append`
     Append the given content to the file

-arg0
+arg0 : class java.lang.String : No Description

 ### `blockingProblem`
     Report a severe, blocking problem

-arg0
+arg0 : class java.lang.String : No Description
-arg1
+arg1 : interface com.atomist.rug.runtime.FunctionInvocationContext : No Description

 ### `contains`
     Does the file content contain the given string?

-arg0
+arg0 : class java.lang.String : No Description

 ### `containsMatch`
     Does the file content contain a match for the given regex

-arg0
+arg0 : class java.lang.String : No Description

 ### `content`